 As Qashqai rugs are sold and marketed in Shiraz, they are often mistakenly identified as being from Shiraz.
 The fact that Shiraz produce their own rugs that are very similar in appearance only adds to this confusion.
 Ultimately, Qashqai and Shiraz rugs can be differentiated through the quality of their weaves- Qashqais are consistently superior in quality.

-Qashqai rug designs are usually inspired from the surrounding animals, flowers and people of the weavers, which are then woven by memory in a primitive geometric style.
+Qashqai rug designs are usually inspired from the surroundings, featuring animals, flowers, trees and people close to the weavers, which are then woven by memory in a primitive geometric style.
 Diamond shaped central medallions and abstract shapes are also commonly woven in a geometric style.

 The tribe's rugs are always woven entirely from wool and are dyed with natural vegetable dyes.